Sneed-Group/wink-browser/README.md

 - **Lightweight**: Efficient resource usage compared to mainstream browsers
 - **Cross-Platform**: Works on Windows, macOS, and Linux
 - **Extension Support**: Support for securely sandboxed browser extensions
-- **Brand New Browser Engine**: Not anu existing browser engine of any kind.
+- **Brand New Browser Engine**: Not any existing browser engine of any kind.
 - **Freedom from big tech**: No influence from big tech.

 ## Components